 - Housing is Expensive – Whether it’s better to rent or buy, you’re still looking at shelling out hundreds of thousands of dollars over 30 years.
 Even when buying a house, you are probably going to pay almost 2X the purchase price in interest, taxes, and repairs… OOF-duh!
 (Cubert added the “-duh” for MN folk benefit.)
 It’s kind of nuts to see it laid out like this.

 - Market Returns have a large impact on whether or not it makes sense to rent or buy. – By adjusting the market returns from 8% to 5% the break-even point on the Price to Rent Ratio moves from ~17 to almost 24.
 That’s a huge shift.

 - Much of the growth that comes from renting, is from compounding on the investment of the down payment. – Through a bunch of the different scenarios that I ran, the mortgage payment was equal to or less than the rent, but the renter still came out ahead. –Because the down payment was invested over the long haul and the growth on that lump sum out-paced the smaller gains on the house.
 (Notice the shape of the curve in the upper left corner of the dashboard!)

 I put this together because I was curious about what happened near the inflection point.
 I wanted to know, “Why 15?”
-What I found is that, through a variety of scenarios, the inflection point (i.e., where buying or renting offer the same benefit) happened to be right around 15 every time.
+What I found is that, through a variety of scenarios, the inflection point (i.e., where buying or renting offers the same benefit) happened to be right around 15 every time.

 Put another way, this is where the leverage on the house is roughly equivalent to the ratio of the market returns to the inflation rate.
 So, you are gaining equity at the same rate by either buying or renting.
 Lower the ratio and the leverage of owning a house works in your favor.
-Increase the ratio, and you’re losing out on the better returns from the market.
+Increase the ratio, and you’re losing out on better returns from the market.

 Fluctuations abound.
 But I think 15 is a good benchmark/rule of thumb.